 The handles and bristles of a toothbrush should not be made of the same type of plastic material.
-The handle should be made up of strong and hard plastic whereas bristles should be made up of soft ad flexible plastic.
+The handle should be made up of strong and hard plastic, whereas the bristles should be made up of soft ad flexible plastic.

 35. Explain why plastic containers are preferred for storing food.

 Plastic containers seem more convenient than metal containers.
-This is because of their light weight, lower price, good strength and easy handling.
-Being lighter as compared to metals, plastics are used in cars, aircrafts and spacecrafts also.
+This is because of their lightweight, lower price, good strength and easy handling.
+Being lighter as compared to metals, plastics are used in cars, aircrafts and spacecrafts.

 36. Choose the thermoplastics and thermosetting plastics from the following: Melamine, Polythene, Bakelite, Polyvinyl Chloride